-The Macaulay Development Trust is excited to announce that the 46th TB Macaulay lecture will be delivered by renowned economist and creator of the ‘doughnut of social and planetary boundaries’ concept, Kate Raworth, on 1 October 2025 in Edinburgh.
+The Macaulay Development Trust hosted the 46th TB Macaulay lecture with renowned economist and creator of the ‘doughnut of social and planetary boundaries’ concept, Kate Raworth, on 1 October 2025 in Edinburgh.

-Presented in partnership with The James Hutton Institute, this annual lecture brings academia and the public together to focus on the critical issues facing Scotland’s land and people.
+Presented in partnership with The James Hutton Institute, the annual lecture brought academia and the public together to focus on the critical issues facing Scotland’s land and people.

 Kate is an ecological economist and creator of the Doughnut - a concept that aims to meet the needs of all people within the means of the living planet - and co-founder of Doughnut Economics Action Lab.
 Her internationally best-selling book Doughnut Economics: seven ways to think like a 21st century economist has been translated into over 20 languages and has been widely influential with diverse audiences, from the UN General Assembly and Pope Francis to Extinction Rebellion.